Skip to content

 Field Type Constraints Description

-publisher_id INTEGER PRIMARY KEY Internal surrogate key uniquely identifying a data source within the system.
+publisher_id INTEGER PRIMARY KEY Internal surrogate key uniquely identifying a publisher record within the system.

-name TEXT NOT NULL, UNIQUE Human-readable identifier for the data source or vendor (e.g. databento, yfinance).
+name TEXT NOT NULL Human-readable vendor identifier for the data source (e.g. databento, yfinance).

 dataset TEXT NOT NULL Identifier of the concrete data product or feed through which data is sourced; uses Databento dataset names (e.g. GLBX.MDP3) for Databento ingestion and internal identifiers for other sources (e.g. YFINANCE).